 A scrum product owner possesses both foresight and decision-making authority to ensure a project’s success.
-In addition, a Scrum Product Owner will work on a product over the whole of its life cycle, so they will know how things should be prioritised, managed, and executed.
+In addition, a Scrum Product Owner will work on a product over the whole of its life cycle, so they will know how things should be prioritized, managed, and executed.

 A PSPO certification programme may provide this decision-making and communication authority, and the experience will allow the individual to pursue a wide range of employment prospects.